miku/rclone/backend/vault/README.md

 With this version of rclone, you can **list your collections** in Vault and **upload files and folders** conveniently from **local disk** or other **cloud providers**.

-## Download rclone with Vault support
+## Download Rclone with Vault support

 Download the latest release from: